stevejburge/logtivity/readme.txt

 Logtivity has some support for most WordPress plugins.
 If the plugin uses post types, we record when most post types are updated, created or deleted.

-We currently have integrations with Easy Digital Downloads, Memberpress and Download Monitor.
+We currently have integrations with Easy Digital Downloads, Formidable Forms Memberpress and Download Monitor.
 These integrations allow you to track things like Memberpress subscription creations, changes, or cancellations and also track when files are downloaded through Download Monitor.

-We are working on more detailed event monitor support for some key plugins, including eCommerce plugins such as WooCommerce and Easy Digital Downloads.
+We are working on more detailed event monitor support for some key plugins, including eCommerce plugins such as WooCommerce, Easy Digital Downloads.

 Please contact us for specific details on any plugin that you are using.